SOUL (Sustaining Our Urban Landscape) is dedicated to driving a resilient and equitable New Orleans through improving its water systems.

-SOUL’s founder and director, Susannah Burley has a master’s of landscape architecture from Louisiana State University.
-From 2012-16 she served as program director at Parkway Partners, a New Orleans based nonprofit where she oversaw the ReLeaf tree planting program, the urban farms/community gardens program, schoolyard garden program, incubated their green infrastructure program, and hosted eighty four hours of community environmental education.
+Susannah Burley has a Master of Landscape Architecture degree from Louisiana State University.
+From 2012-2016, she served as Program Director at Parkway Partners, a New Orleans-based non-profit, where she oversaw the ReLeaf tree planting program, the urban farms/community gardens program, schoolyard garden program, incubated their green infrastructure program, and hosted eighty four hours of community environmental education.
 She is a member of the Greater New Orleans Water Collaborative, serves on the board of Friends of Lafitte Greenway, and is passionate about working collaboratively with communities in driving resilient environmental change.

-Susannah loves film, art, and music, the outdoors, cooking, and traveling.
-She is married with a 4-year-old son, and a 23-year-old stepson.
+Susannah loves film, art, music, the outdoors, cooking, and traveling.
+She is married with a 4 year-old son, and a 23 year-old stepson.

 Andreas Merkl – Chair

 Andreas Merkl is the CEO of Ocean Conservancy, which educates and empowers citizens to take action on behalf of the ocean.
 From the Arctic to the Gulf of Mexico to the halls of Congress, Andreas leads the organization’s efforts to tackle the ocean’s biggest challenges with science-based solutions.